Dr. James Churilla

 Students should be aware that admission into any graduate program is granted on a competitive basis.
 Students meeting minimum requirements may be denied admission based on such factors as program capacity or academic discretion.
 Likewise, students may be considered for admission as an exception if stated admissions criteria are not met.

 For more information on how to apply click here.

 Additional requirements for International applicants can be found here.

-The Masters of Science in Health (MSH) in Exercise Science and Chronic Disease (ESCD) is a novel graduate degree to the state university system.
-Students pursuing the MSH in ESCD are required to take seven exercise science and epidemiology core courses for a total of 24 credit hours.
-The remaining credits will be satisfied with nine credits of elective course work and either a six credit internship/project or thesis.
-Students must declare a thesis or non-thesis option upon acceptance into the program.
-The MSH in ESCD requires the completion of 39 graduate credit hours and should be completed in two years.
+The Master of Science in Health (MSH) in Exercise Science and Chronic Disease (ESCD) integrates an evidenced-based curriculum in an applied research environment.
+Students pursuing the MSH in ESCD are required to take nine core exercise science, epidemiology, and biostatistics courses for a total of 30 credit hours.
+The remaining credits will be satisfied with nine credits of elective coursework and either a six credit internship, project, or thesis option.
+Elective coursework is available in the areas of strength and conditioning, epidemiology, pharmacology, and nutrition.
+Students must declare a thesis or non-thesis option upon acceptance in to the program.
+The MSH in ESCD requires the completion of 45 graduate credit hours and should be completed in two years.